| ResumeNorman Allan Harris, Ph.D.

 Sands New Mexico Proving Grounds in order to develop a system design

-- He used geometric diffraction theory research to develop reradiation
+for potential SNAP10A reentry.
+He used geometric diffraction theory research to develop reradiation

 from caustics in an exotic material environment at the leading edge